stevencurtis/SwiftCoding/DesignPatterns/FactoryPattern/README.md

 Difficulty: Beginner | **Easy** | Normal | Challenging

 The factory pattern provides an interface for creating objects in a superclass.
+This article provides some details around this design pattern, and also has some examples of it!
+We should get building!

 # A factory
 In programming, a factory is an object for creating other objects.
 In Swift that object will typically be a class, and will produce a concrete instance of an object.
 In the [original book](https://en.wikipedia.org/wiki/Design_Patterns) it is declared that there is no strict factory pattern, but rather a factory method pattern and an abstract factory pattern.

 The idea of this article is to cover both.

-# Why use a factory
+# Why use a factory?
 **Complexity**
 Instantiations may be complex, and encapsulating instantiation can simplify creating concrete instances by defining a single place.
 This means that we can follow the Dependency Inversion Principle, and even open the door to dependency injection.